brownby/HazeL-Downloader/DESIGN.md

     * Option to download multiple files separately or in a .zip

 # TODOs
-- All the aesthetics
-- Delete file functionality - optional
 - Video
 - README and DESIGN documents
 - Clean up code
 - Add error checking
--   Timeout for commands!!

 # References